-2007 saw the debut of the Black Amadeo, a successor with the same form of the original executed in striking black crystal.
-Made from 24% lead crystal, the decanter achieves its inky color through the use of manganese oxide which tints the glass in shades of dark purple to pitch black.
-Producing the Amadeo in black is a more difficult and laborious process than crafting the decanter in clear crystal.
+2007 saw the debut of the Black Amadeo, a successor with the same form of the original executed in striking black crystal glass.
+Producing the Amadeo in black is a more difficult and laborious process than crafting the decanter in clear crystal glass.
 The manganese oxide makes the black molten glass cool significantly quicker than clear glass, giving the glassmaker less time to sculpt the form.

 Adorning the Amadeo Black Tie decanter with that sinuous stripe makes it a challenging piece to produce.
 As with the Black Amadeo, manganese oxide is used to create the solitary band of black.
 Explains Maximilian Riedel, “The addition of manganese oxide makes the black molten glass more temperamental, less pliable and it cools more quickly than clear glass.
 So, the challenge for our glassmakers when shaping the decanter is to manipulate both elements quickly enough to control the decoration and the shape of the decanter simultaneously.”

 Sleek and beautifully simple, the understated élan of these decanters belie the degree of difficulty involved in their creation.
 All the Amadeo decanters are handmade, mouth-blown and ‘free blown,’ formed by hand without the use of molds.
 The excellence of the execution relies upon the talent of the glassblower so each decanter is slightly different, unique.

 Sculptural enough to qualify as art, it is easy to forget that all versions of the Amadeo decanter are also triumphs of functionality – a classic RIEDEL hallmark.

 Interest in fine wine continues to grow and in addition to fine stemware, a decanter is a must for serious wine drinkers.